tylerjwoodfin/tiara/README.md

   <br>
   <br>

-TUI program for managing kanban boards with vim-like keybindings
+  <p>A modern TUI program for managing kanban boards with vim-like keybindings</p>
 </div>

+## Overview

+Tiara is a terminal-based kanban board application that allows you to organize your tasks and projects efficiently.
+It features a clean, intuitive interface with vim-like keybindings for quick navigation and task management.

+## Features

+- **Kanban Board Management**: Create, edit, and organize boards with columns and cards
+- **Checklist Support**: Add checkable items to your cards
+- **Prefix System**: Use prefixes to categorize and track cards across boards
+- **Git Integration**: Search for commit history related to your cards
+- **Configurable**: Customize behavior through a config file
+- **Vim-like Navigation**: Intuitive keybindings for efficient use

 ## Preview